ligato/docs/docs/developer-guide/kvscheduler.md

 ### Introduction

 The KV Scheduler is a transaction-based configuration processing system.
 It includes a generic mechanism for dependency resolution between configuration items.
-The KV Scheduler ships as a separate plugin, and is a core component used by all VPP and Linux plugins.
+The KV Scheduler ships as a separate plugin, and is used by all VPP and Linux plugins.

 ---